-PROPOSAL 2 - RATIFICATION OF THE APPOINTMENT OF REHMANN ROBSON AS THE COMPANY'S PRINCIPAL INDEPENDENT ACCOUNTANTS
+PROPOSAL 2 - RATIFICATION, ON AN ADVISORY BASIS, OF THE APPOINTMENT OF REHMANN ROBSON AS THE COMPANY'S PRINCIPAL INDEPENDENT ACCOUNTANTS

-The Audit Committee of the Board has appointed Rehmann Robson ("Rehmann") as the principal independent public accounting firm to audit the consolidated financial statements of the Company for its year ending December 31, 2011, subject to the Audit Committee's review of the final terms of Rehmann's engagement and plans for their audit.
-A resolution will be submitted to stockholders at the 2011 Annual Meeting for the ratification of such appointment.
+The Audit Committee of the Board has appointed Rehmann Robson ("Rehmann") as the principal independent public accounting firm to audit the consolidated financial statements of the Company for its year ending December 31, 2012, subject to the Audit Committee's review of the final terms of Rehmann's engagement and plans for their audit.
+A resolution will be submitted to stockholders at the 2012 Annual Meeting for the ratification of such appointment on an advisory (i.e. non-binding) basis.
 Since May of 2003, all audit and permitted non-audit services to be performed by the Company's principal independent auditor have required approval by SGRP's Audit Committee.
 Shareholder ratification of the appointment of Rehmann or anyone else for non-audit services is not required and will not be sought.